viktorcsimma/agdalache/docs/source/structure/frontend/view-model-view.rst

 The MainViewModel class included in the skeleton file contains a HsAppStateWrapper pointer.
 This automatically gets initialised on construction and deleted on destruction.

 Here, you should add the members and methods you would usually include in an MVVM view model.
-For example, if you are to have a programatically controlled label in the view, you can add an `std::string` member to the view model and a getter for getting its content; this will correspond to the content of the label.
+For example, if you are to have a programatically controlled label in the view, you can add an ``std::string`` member to the view model and a getter for getting its content; this will correspond to the content of the label.

-For utilising Futures, there is an example implementation using an `std::thread` and a Future pointer to handle them safely and easily.
-See the section on Futures to learn more.
+For utilising Futures, there is an example implementation using an ``std::thread`` and a Future pointer to handle them safely and easily.
+See the section on :ref:`futures` to learn more.

 View
 ----